The Date With My Crush's Best Friend

 “

-We went to a bar, consumed more wine, and I asked myself back to his place.
+We went to a bar, consumed more wine, and I asked myself back to his.

 ”

 On a wet November evening, I found myself sitting opposite S in a Japanese restaurant, eating scallop sashimi and sipping red wine.
-We talked about music, mostly: the bands he toured with, the egotistic banter that ensued.
-We went to a bar, consumed more wine, and I asked myself back to his place.
+We talked about music, mostly: the bands he toured with, the willy-waving banter that ensued.
+We went to a bar, consumed more wine, and I asked myself back to his.

 He said yes and off we stumbled.
 When we got in the door, my heart skipped a beat.
 There on the chair in the living room was T’s coat, distinguishable by the faded back patch he’d sewn on himself with red string.